jagi/meteor-astronomy/_includes/v2/security/building_with_astronomy.md

       });
     },
     /**
-     * Convenience method for sending a message to everyone in this conversation.
+     * Convenience helper for sending a message to everyone in this conversation.
      **/
     send(content, callback) {
       var message = new Message({